perfsonar/psconfig-web/README.md

 ### Testing / Monitoring

+Note: sometimes, docker containers will initially not have connectivity to the outside world.
+Usually this can be resolved by running `systemctl restart docker`

 You should now be able to access MCA by accessing your host on your browser on the host.
 You should be prompted to the login page.
 You should signup / confirm your email address, then define host gruops / testspecs, and construct new meshconfig using those test entries.

 MCA reports the current health status via following API endpoint (for mcadmin and mccache)